LD4P/sinopia_editor/README.md

 `npm run dev-start`

 Runs the webpack-dev-server, allowing immediate loading of live code changes without having to restart the server.
 The webpack-dev-server is available on at [http://localhost:8080](http://localhost:8080).
+Note that running the webpack server does NOT call server.js

 ### Building with webpack

-`npm run build`
+`npm run dev-build`  (no minimization)  or `npm run build` (with minimization)

 We are using webpack as a build tool.
 See `webapck.config.js` for build dependencies and configuration.

-#### BFE Support - Building with grunt
+#### BFE Support

+##### Building with grunt

 The inherited javascript code uses grunt as a build tool.
 See `Gruntfile.js` for those build dependencies and configuration.

 - To build the inherited (non-react) code, `grunt` or `npm run grunt`.
 This is needed for `bfe-index.html` to work.

+##### Running the server with express directory

+`npm start` will spin up express directly.
+The express server is available on at [http://localhost:8000](http://localhost:8000).

 #### NPM && build